l4zz3rj0d/htaccess-upload-bypass/README.md

 shell.php.jpg

-The upload was accepted because the file ended with .jpg.
+The upload will be accepted because the file ended with .jpg if not use different extension bypass or even change the header to see the difference.

 Web Shell Code
 ```